shrikantnaidu/ga-learner-dsmp-repo/Probability-of-the-Loan-Defaulters/README.md

 **Learnings from the Project**

-After completing this project, you will have a better understanding of probability.
-In this project, you will apply the following concepts.
+After completing this project, I have a better understanding of probability.
+In this project,the following concepts were applied.

 1. Independency check
 2. Bayes theorem